googlegenomics/gcp-variant-transforms/docs/large_inputs.md

 The Variant Transforms pipeline can process hunderds of thousands of files, millions of samples, and billions of records.
-There are a few settings that may need to be adjusted depending on the size of the dataset.
+There are a few settings that may need to be adjusted depending on the size of the input files.
 Each of these settings are explained in the sections below.

 Default settings: